unitycontainer/documentation/articles/registration/metadata.md

 # Registration Metadata
 During registration Unity relies on information you provide to properly register types, instances, and factories.
-This is a description of metadata that could be passed to Unity to properly declare build instructions:
+This is a description of metadata you could provide to properly declare how the `Type` should be registered and  built:

 ## [Registered Type](xref:Unity.IContainerRegistration#Unity_IContainerRegistration_RegisteredType) [Required]
 A `Type` that will be requested during resolution is called **Registered Type**.
 In the example below `SomeType` would be a registered type.